Taking Responsible Farming to the Next Level

 Protecting Our Most Valuable Resources

-Water conservation is a prime example of our commitment to the wise use of our natural resources.
+Water conservation and zero discharge waste management are prime examples of our commitment to the wise use of our natural resources.
 When we first started farming here, we voluntarily gave back some of our Columbia River water rights.
 For us, the reason is simple: Protecting and preserving our natural resources is the right thing to do.

-We recycle and reuse all our non-potable water as “green water” or “effluent water”.
-We collect the green water, inject it into our irrigation system, and apply it to the fields to fertilize growing crops.
+- Maximize water use.
+Using our low-pressure technology, we minimize water that would otherwise be lost through evaporation Further, we recycle and reuse all our non-potable water as “green water” or “effluent water.”
+We collect the green water, inject it into our irrigation system, and apply it to the fields on a circle-by-circle basis to fertilize growing crops.
 Each application of green water equates to one less conventional, fossil-fuel based crop nutrient application.